Internal Medicine Critical Care Medicine

 There are important distinctions to make between community and academic medicine.
 Community jobs tend to focus more on clinical practice, and have optional opportunities to get more involved in administration or quality improvement.
 Academic positions, on the other hand, tend to have a significant portion of time dedicated to nonclinical commitments such as teaching, research, and administration.
 EM-CCM physicians may opt to find a niche as the critical care expert of their department; developing new critical care protocols/pathways, and developing CCM-based quality improvement projects.
 Academic centers have ICUs that are highly segmented, whereas in the community the patients are often grouped only into medical or surgical, or in a combined medical-surgical ICU.

 Number of programs

-At the writing of this, 35 programs offer CCM fellowship opportunities according to ERAS.
-28 of these programs participated in the 2018 match cycle.
+At the writing of this, 55 programs offer IM-CCM fellowship opportunities according to ERAS.
 There are other programs that may accept applicants outside the ERAS match that should be contacted individually.
 EMRA also has a list of IM-CCM fellowship opportunities.